Catalog Year: 2021-2022

-It prepares students to teach non-native speakers of English in the United States or abroad.
+The graduate certificate in teaching English as a second language (TESL) prepares students to teach non-native speakers of English in the United States or abroad.
 Certificate courses fulfill, in part, requirements for an endorsement in English as a second language to the Virginia state teaching credential.
 Students who want to earn this endorsement should consult with an advisor.

 The certificate may be pursued concurrently with any of several degree programs offered through the College of Education and Human Development, the English Department, and the Modern and Classical Languages Department.
-Part of the course work toward the certificate may be applied toward degrees in those departments.
+Part of the coursework toward the certificate may be applied toward degrees in those departments.

-The graduate certificate in teaching English as a second language may be pursued on a part-time or full-time basis.
+This certificate may be pursued on a full-or part-time basis.